arXiv/arxiv-auth/docs/source/threats.rst

 Environment
 -----------
 End users interact with the arXiv platform primarily via a web browser, on either a desktop or a mobile device.
-During the arXiv-NG project, users may interact with components deployed in on-premises infrastructure, or running in cloud providers.
+During the arXiv project, users may interact with components deployed in on-premises infrastructure, or running in cloud providers.